source-c/source-c/README.md

 - 💬 Mentor
 - 🔭 Practical Software Architect

+### ... and even more

+- personaly interested in real AI and SONs, distributed systems and crypto and of course I always open to new challenges where my empirical experience of the long years practice might be applicable and efficient :)
+- I'm not doing hype things in YT/FB/IG, have no public/blogger activities and definitely not going to do in future
+- I periodically conduct closed consultative sessions and seminars on topics that are close to me and in which I have sufficient experience
+- always ready to learn something new
+- I believe that our personal time is our most expensive treasure

 <!--
 **source-c/source-c** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.